-We are usually unaware of traffic noise, police sirens, barking dogs or the neighbor’s crowing rooster but if we don’t have a soundproof studio, the microphone captures these ambient sounds.
+We are usually unaware of traffic noise, police sirens, barking dogs or the neighbor’s crowing rooster but if we don’t have a soundproof studio, or expensive sound canceling equipment, the microphone might capture ambient sounds.
 DIY recordings are also likely to contain clicks, pops and other mouth noises.
-When we’re talking to our friends or even giving a presentation, we don’t notice that our “Ps” pop and our Ss sizzle, but the microphone captures it all.
-You want the reader to focus on your book, not listen to distracting, unrelated racket while trying to enjoy a seven hour recording.
+When we’re talking to our friends or even giving a presentation, we don’t notice that our Ps pop and our Ss sizzle, but the microphone hears it all.
+You want the reader to focus on your book, not listen to distracting, unrelated racket while trying to enjoy your audiobook.

 You’ll need mastering equipment and software